 People love to watch and interact with birds, but not all of them enjoy the array of noises that some species can produce.
 If you are thinking of adopting a bird but are looking for a quieter type, then consider some of the less vocal species listed below.

 01 of 05

-These tiny birds have even tinier voices, making them great options for bird lovers that want a quieter bird.
+Canaries and finches are tiny birds that have even tinier voices, making them great options for bird lovers that want a quieter bird.
 They are lovely birds and tend to make small beeps throughout the day.
 This noise can annoy some people, but the volume is very low and their beeps are not unpleasant.

 As a bonus, their small size helps keep space requirements and cleaning to a minimum.
 Part of their diet is seed and they do tend to scatter their seed so a good vacuum cleaner is highly recommended.